 There is no writer on earth like Rebecca Solnit.
-Some writers can claim the clarity of her thought, others the precision of her language, still others the incisiveness of her understanding of the human condition.
-But none can combine them all with such empathy and intelligence as to leave the reader feeling lifted, somehow, onto … Continue reading Call Them by Their True Names, by Rebecca Solnit
+Some writers can claim the clarity of her thought, others the precision of her language, still others her understanding of the human condition.
+But none can combine them all with such empathy and intelligence as to leave the reader feeling lifted, somehow, onto a higher plane … Continue reading Call Them by Their True Names, by Rebecca Solnit

 Anthony Gottlieb's "The Dream of Reason" traces the history of Western thought from the Pre-Socratics to the Enlightenment.

 Sally Roony’s Conversations with Friends is an emotional roller coaster, and a rich, well-constructed tapestry of modern personhood.

 Donna Tartt’s The Goldfinch is a remarkable read, full of life, love, and regret.